integralfx/MemTestHelper/DDR4 OC Guide.md

   * (Credits: [buildzoid](https://www.youtube.com/watch?v=10pYf9wqFFY))

 # Overclocking
-* Disclaimer: The silicon lottery will affect your overclocking potential so there may be some deviation from my suggestions.
+* **Disclaimer**: The silicon lottery will affect your overclocking potential so there may be some deviation from my suggestions.
+* **Warning**: Data corruption is possible when overclocking RAM.
+It's advised to run `sfc /scannow` every so often to ensure any corrupted system files are fixed.
 * The overclocking process is pretty simple and boils down to 3 steps:
   * Set very loose (high) timings.
   * Increase DRAM frequency until unstable.